suxess-it/kubriX/docs/oss/installation/quick-start-kubernetes.md

     ```
     kubectl create ns external-dns
-    kubectl create secret generic cloudflare-api-key -n external-dns --from-literal=apiKey='YOUR_API_TOKEN'
+    kubectl create secret generic cloudflare-api-key -n external-dns \
+    --from-literal=apiKey='YOUR_API_TOKEN'
     ```

+11. optional: provide cert-manager secrets for your ACME dns-challenge depending on your DNS provider

+    __aws__

+    ```
+    kubectl create ns cert-manager
+    kubectl create secret generic route53-credentials-secret -n cert-manager \
+    --from-literal=aws-access-key-id='your-access-key-id' \
+    --from-literal=aws-secret-access-key='your-secret-access-key'
+    ```

-10. If you need to prepare something else on your cluster before kubriX gets installed, do this now.
+12. If you need to prepare something else on your cluster before kubriX gets installed, do this now.

-11. Create a `kubrix-install` Namespace and a Secret `kubrix-installer-secrets` to configure the installer.
+13. Create a `kubrix-install` Namespace and a Secret `kubrix-installer-secrets` to configure the installer.

     ```
     kubectl create ns kubrix-install